My name is Alexander Cheves. My nickname is Beastly. I write about sex.

 If this conversation goes nowhere, I don’t know if this relationship can last.
 I know it can — if everyone is honest and agrees, mutually, to be something that makes everyone involved feel safe and comfortable — and I hope it does.
 Hurdles and hiccups happen in non-monogamy and polyamory, and talking about them is how we work through them.
 But honesty is required, and it sounds like my friend’s partner hasn’t been honest in the past.

-Brent and I work because we regularly sit down and talk about what we are, what we want, and what we need, knowing that any honest discussion could reveal a need to step away, end things, change our dynamic.
+Brent and I work because we regularly sit down and talk about what we are, what we want, and what we need, knowing that any honest discussion could reveal a need to step away, end things, or change our dynamic.
 People evolve, and sometimes they evolve out of the loves they’re in.
 What better way to do so than with honesty and love?
 I find that bitter, final-feeling breakups don’t really happen between queer men who simply agree to drift, who accept when it’s time to take a journey out.
 We keep everything in the open.
-Any relationship can work, and any combination of relationships can work, when everyone agrees to tell the truth.
+Any relationship can work — and any combination of relationships can work — when everyone agrees to tell the truth.

 My friend’s partner has not been telling the truth, the whole truth, and nothing but the truth.
 He may be afraid of doing so for fear of what the truth might do.
 But that’s not love, that’s possession.
 As any slut will tell you, love sometimes means letting go, and there are few greater acts of love than mutually separating when things aren’t working.